ascholerChemeketa/cs160Reader/_sources/ComputingFields/Cybersecurity.rst

 Because Cybersecurity is a cross-disciplinary field, there are a variety of educational paths.

-Most Cybersecurity degrees focus on an IT skill set and then add specific advanced training in security related topics.
+Most Cybersecurity degrees focus on an IT skill set and then add specific advanced training in security-related topics.
 These programs exist both as two-year Associate's degrees and as four-year Bachelor's degrees.

-However, there are also IS related jobs in Cybersecurity - management focused roles that require more business knowledge and have less of a technical focus.
+However, there are also IS-related jobs in Cybersecurity - management focused roles that require more business knowledge and have less of a technical focus.

-And for Cybersecurity careers focusing on cryptography or advanced software based security (malware analysis), a specialized background in CS or SE may be required.
+And for Cybersecurity careers focusing on cryptography or advanced software-based security (malware analysis), a specialized background in CS or SE may be required.
 Some computer science programs offer tracks in cybersecurity that would be appropriate for these kinds of careers.

 **Knowledge Domains:**

 This diagram illustrates the knowledge areas required in this field.
-A 5 represents a very high degree of required expertise while 1 represents a minimal amount.
+A 5 represents a very high degree of required expertise while a 1 represents a minimal amount.
 In addition to these knowledge areas, a cybersecurity professional will often need specialized knowledge in one or more other areas as well (computer networks, programming, etc...).

 .. raw:: html